matn7/CS-Notes/src/main/java/compact/work.md

 * The JVM starts and initializes the main application class.
 * Classloaders load required classes.
 * Spring Boot executes `SpringApplication.run()`.
-* Spring creates and prepares the ApplicationContext.
+* Spring creates and prepares the `ApplicationContext`.
 * Component scanning discovers beans.
 * Auto-configuration evaluates conditions and creates additional beans.
 * Dependencies are resolved and singleton beans are instantiated.